 Changes to the Hambrook traffic lights

-There are a number of changes being made to the direction at the Hambrook traffic lights on the ring road.
-These are being made to maximise traffic flow east to west after the work area on the A4174.
+A number of changes have been made to the direction of travel at the Hambrook traffic lights on the ring road.
+These are all in place to maximise traffic flow east to west on the A4174.

 - Westbound there will be no right turn onto the B4058 (Bristol Road) towards Winterbourne